isw-kudos/kudos-docs/docs/boards/swarm.md

-# Kudos Boards for Docker Swarm
+# Huddo Boards for Docker Swarm

-Basic instructions for deploying Kudos Boards into Docker Swarm for on-premise IBM Connections environments
+Basic instructions for deploying Huddo Boards into Docker Swarm for on-premise IBM Connections environments

 ---